-He firmly believes that innovating sustainable energy is the pathway for a greener and cheaper future.
+He firmly believes that innovating sustainable energy is the pathway to a greener and cheaper future.
 Only the use of sustainable energy can reduce the emission of greenhouse gas down to zero.
 This initiative will also be capable of bringing economic stability globally.

 In his book How To Avoid A Climate Disaster, Gates propagated the rapid innovation of pollution-free sustainable energy.
-Together with his wife Melinda Gates, Bill took it upon himself to promote social justice and take global health initiatives through the Bill & Melinda Gates Foundation.
+Together with his wife, Melinda Gates, Bill took it upon himself to promote social justice and take global health initiatives through the Bill & Melinda Gates Foundation.

 Gates asks many wealthy business personalities and governments to invest in financially risky projects to develop sustainable energy sources.
 Bill funded billions of American dollars in clean energy research startups like Breakthrough Energy.